geniuslifedesign/Projects/README.md

 ## Introduction

-For this Capstone project, I am creating a hypothetical scenario for a Philadelphia tourism company that would like to improve tourist products and services that they are selling to travelers.
+For this Capstone project, I am creating a hypothetical scenario for a Philadelphia tourism company that would like to improve tourist products and services sold to travelers.
 The goal of this project to optimize sightseeing packages for the City of Phildelphia.

 ## Business Problem

-Providers of hospitality and travel services should dig deep into structured and unstructured big data sources in order to enhance experiences they are offering to tourists.
+Providers of hospitality and travel services should dig deep into structured and unstructured big data sources in order to enhance experiences offered to tourists.
 A place which has better records of their tourist data provides better services.
 Hidden in big data are useful insights that can be extracted.
 Clustering this data gives a better understanding of tourist’s habits, preferences, behavior patterns, and needs.
 And, by exploiting geolocation data you have the ability to create more engaging tourists routes by analyzing traffic flow.

 ## Data